-For any school with a November 1st ED deadline, your child’s personal submission date should be a week or two prior to that.
+For any school with a November 1st ED deadline, your child’s personal submission date should be a week or two before that.
 Will their essays be excellent by then?
 Have they spent much of the summer writing their personal statement?
-Can they write convincingly in the supplemental essays about why they want to attend this school, or why they want to study this major?
-A rushed application will not get over the hump at these extremely selective schools.
+Can they write convincingly in the supplemental essays about why they want to attend this school or why they want to study this major?
+A rushed application may not get over the hump at these extremely selective schools.

 A 3.8 unweighted GPA in a rigorous course of study is very strong.
-But there is a world of difference between a student who starts at a 3.6 and ends at a 4.0 to get to that 3.8 average, and one who does it the other way around, trending downward.
-Yet for both of these students, it could be crucially important to show strong grades in rigorous classes in the first semester of senior year, which an ED applicant won’t be able to do with its November/December application reviews.
+But there is a world of difference between a student who starts at a 3.6 and ends at a 4.0 to get to that 3.8 average and one who does it the other way around, trending downward.
+Yet, for both of these students, it could be crucial to show strong grades in rigorous classes in the first semester of senior year, which an ED applicant won’t be able to do with its November/December application reviews.

-If the size of the financial aid award is a significant factor in the choice of where a student will enroll, it is usually a mistake to apply during the Early Decision round.
-What will benefit this family most is to be able to compare all the offers of aid.
-One school may package $5,500 in student loans, and another may replace these loans with institutional grants.
-One school may assess a family’s $200K of home equity, increasing their parent contribution by $10,000 annually, and another may ignore their home equity altogether.
-One school’s formula to “meet 100% of need” may be a lot stingier than another’s.
+If the size of the financial aid award is a significant factor in the choice of where a student will enroll, applying during the Early Decision round is usually a mistake.
+What will benefit this family most is to compare all the aid offers.
+One school may package $5,500 in student loans; another may replace these loans with institutional grants.
+One school may assess a family’s $300K of home equity, increasing their parent contribution by $15,000 annually, and another may ignore their home equity altogether.
+One school’s “meet 100% of need” formula may be much stingier than another’s.

-At this point, you may be thinking that you want the best of both worlds.
+At this point, you may think you want the best of both worlds.
 You have heard that you can get out of the binding ED contract for financial reasons, and you are correct.
 But look at how this will play out.